aixigo/PREvant/api/README.md

 ## Configure With Environment Variables

 As stated above, PREvant utilizes [figment][1] to resolve configuration values from file, environment variables, and CLI options.
-The following examples provide a reference on how environment variables can be used to configure PREvant:
+The following example shows how environment variables can be used to configure PREvant:

 ```bash
 # Configure downwardApi label path